rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     !!!
 TIP

         To view the results of some of the changes you made using the menuconfig tool, use the grep utility to view the .config file that you saved directly.
-For example to view the effect of the NTFS file system support that we enabled previously, type the following:
+For example, to view the effect of the NTFS file system support that we enabled previously, type the following:
         ```
         > grep NTFS ~/build/kernel/.config
         CONFIG_NTFS_FS=m